 DAC est.1918

-Somboy (Japanese manufacturer that mainly sells commercial vehicles in the US, though they have a much larger line in other parts of the world.
-Isuzu + Suzuki + Mitsubishi + Nissan + Subaru.
+• Somboy (Japanese manufacturer.
+Legendary in both light and heavy trucks.
+Isuzu + Suzuki + Mitsubishi + Subaru.
 Provides diesels for various companies that don’t have their own.)

 Iasa Group est.1920

-IFV (Truck/van producer.
+• IFV (Truck/van producer.
 Competes on a global scale, selling everything from small pickups to buses and highway trucks to mining trucks.
-UD + Fuso + IVECO + Isuzu) est. 1962
+UD + Fuso + IVECO + Isuzu.
+A merger between the giant Nippon Vehicle Manufacturing and small Iasaki Heavy Trucks) est. 1962

 Belloso Mia est. 1947